shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * I just added my Instagram account button which pulls the skin && icon from this library uploaded stylesheet from cloudflare.
 Right above the twitter feed updated.
 * Now all of the buttons are correctly 'Centered.'
 The 'footer button' is a button all by itself.
 It isnt part of the 'button' class in my css.
 * [Facebook Profile](https://www.facebook.com/shaun.mcgovern.90/), if you wanna see it.
-* I could make my Exquisit Man && his brand switch over to the book. same thing.
+* I could make my Exquisite Man && his brand switch over to the book. same thing.